andrasq/node-qibl/README.md

 Return an array with the own properties of the object.
 Equivalent to `Object.values`.

+### qibl.entries( object )

+Return an array of key-value pairs of the own properties of the object.
+Equivalent to `Object.entries`.

 ### qibl.populate( target, val [,options ] )

 Similar to `fill()`, but can can fill with computed values and can also populate objects.